-TWEN must be set to enable the two-wire Serial Interface, TWSTA must be written to one to transmit a START condition and TWINT must be written to one to clear the TWINT Flag.
-The TWI will then test the two-wire Serial Bus and generate a START condition as soon as the bus becomes free.
-After a START condition has been transmitted, the TWINT Flag is set by hardware, and the status code in TWSR will be 0x08 (see Table 21-3 on page 216).
+TWEN must be set to enable the 2-wire Serial Interface, TWSTA must be written to one to transmit a START condition and TWINT must be written to one to clear the TWINT Flag.
+The TWI will then test the 2-wire Serial Bus and generate a START condition as soon as the bus becomes free.
+After a START condition has been transmitted, the TWINT Flag is set by hardware, and the status code in TWSR will be 0x08 (see Table 19-2).
 In order to enter MT mode, SLA+W must be transmitted.
 This is done by writing SLA+W to TWDR.
 Thereafter the TWINT bit should be cleared (by writing it to one) to continue the transfer.
 This is accomplished by writing the following value to TWCR: